 These conflicting headlines are just one example of how baffling medical news can be.
 What one study claims to be true may soon be disputed by another study.
 And with so many studies in the news and on the Internet, how do you know what's important, accurate, and relevant to your family's health?

 The good news is you don't have to be a doctor or a scientist to sort it all out.
 There are some simple ways to evaluate what medical news means to your family.
 Then you can talk with your doctor about whether the news is relevant or appropriate as you make decisions about your child's health.

-There are some points to consider when reading or listening to a report on a health topic to help you determine whether to trust it and whether it's relevant to your family.
+There are some points to consider when reading or listening to a report on a health topic to help you decide whether to trust it and whether it applies to your family.

 It takes a solid study to prove something substantial about health or treatments.
 And usually it takes years of many solid studies to confirm conclusions that doctors can stand behind in making decisions about health care for kids.

 When you hear about a new medical development, the first questions to ask are: "Is it based on a scientific study?" and "What have the other studies of this issue shown?"

 Many medical news reports rely on anecdotes — stories of people's experiences with a particular problem or treatment — rather than on documented findings.

 Reporters often use personal stories to illustrate the impact that sensitive topics have on people.
 Personal stories are compelling, but by themselves they don't prove anything.

 It's sometimes tough to tell the difference between news articles and advertisements.
 Ads can be designed to look like news.
 Check the fine print for the word "advertisement."